deansher/aider/CONTRIBUTING.md

 When a file adopts the Brade coding style, place the following comment at the very top of the file:

 ```
-# This file uses the Brade coding style.
+# This file uses the Brade coding style: full modern type hints and strong documentation.
 # Expect to resolve merges manually.
-# See CONTRIBUTING.md.
+See CONTRIBUTING.md.
 ```

 Brade source files use full type hints, in the modern style where collection types such as `list` stand for themselves.